-Students who maintain less than a 2.0 grade point average for two full-term semesters are subject to academic dismissal.
+Students who maintain less than a 2.0 grade point average for two fullterm semesters are subject to academic dismissal.
 Students who exceed 50% of their units with withdrawals, incompletes, or no-passes for two full-term semesters are subject to progress dismissal.
-If you are a first-time dismissal student, log onto WebAdvisor/MyPortal to access the online dismissal workshop and follow the instructions provided.
-Walk-in counseling is available at your home college location during regular business hours in Counseling.
-You will need to bring your printed verification of attending the online dismissal workshop and sign up for walkin counseling to develop your readmit contract with a counselor: www.opencampus.com/dismissal.
+If you are a first-time dismissal student, refer to your email notification for the website to access the online dismissal workshop and follow the instructions provided.
+Drop-in counseling is available at your home college location during regular business hours in Counseling.
+You will need to bring your printed verification of attending the online dismissal workshop and sign up for drop-in counseling to develop your readmit contract with a counselor.